TreeHacks/challenges-2020/geospatial.md

 <!--- Order by time --->
 1. __Three Powerful Google Cloud Products for Your Project__ by [Google Earth](https://www.google.com/earth/)
  * Saturday 2/15, 12am - 12:20am, Huang 018
- * Chat about Google Cloud computing and Google Cloud Platform.
-This talk highlights App Engine, Machine Learning APIs, and Cloud Firestore.
-For each product, there are interactive demos and example use cases.
+ * Chat about Google Cloud Platform and Google Earth Engine, this talk highlights Google's Cloud Platform for easy petabyte-scale analysis of satellite imagery and other geospatial data.
 2. __MapmyIndia Location APIs & Map SDKs__ by [MapmyIndia](https://www.mapmyindia.com/)
  * Saturday 2/15, 1:40am - 2:00am, Huang 305
  * Our Map APIs make the user experience much more meaningful.
 With the most up-to-date location data and all India map coverage, we provide easy-to-use location and mapping functionalities that make it possible for users to develop and create a high-performance, interactive mapping experience for indoor and outdoor environments.